 Whatever reason you might be looking for an endodontist or orthodontist, the American Dental Association has got you covered by providing a list of dental specialties that can be sought for different dental problems of varying intensities.
-Whether you are looking for a pediatric dentist for your child or an adult dentist for yourself, or if you want information on the types of braces options available including metal, Invisalign, invisible or adult, the following dental specialty information is likely to help you with almost all of it.
+Whether you are looking for a pediatric dentist for your child or an adult dentist for yourself, or if you want information on the types of braces options available including metal, Invisalign, invisible, or adult, the following dental specialty information is likely to help you with almost all of it.

-According to American Dental Association, eight of the most used dental specialties cover the solution for almost all dental complications.
+According to the American Dental Association, eight of the most used dental specialties cover the solution for almost all dental complications.
 The question remains when to seek the services of a professional for these treatments and when merely prevention would do.

 These dental specialties have been discussed in detail below:

-A smile makeover by a cosmetic dentist can set right all kinds of cracked, chipped, stained, uneven or misshapen teeth.
-Cosmetic dentistry is not yet classified as a proper specialty by the ADA, but its rapidly increasing popularity might lead it to be included in the list in near future.
+A smile makeover by a cosmetic dentist can set right all kinds of cracked, chipped, stained, uneven, or misshapen teeth.
+Cosmetic dentistry is not yet classified as a proper specialty by the ADA, but its rapidly increasing popularity might lead it to be included in the list in the near future.

 Endo is a derivative of a Greek word for 'inside.
 It usually deals with the layers of teeth that are beyond enamel and dentin.
 These layers are made of soft connective tissue, are gushy and called pulp as opposed to their hard protective covering.
 Even though general dentists can somewhat clear these internal layer problems too but more complicated or severe issues require the services of an endodontist.

 Any tooth and gum disease will likely have you seek your general dentist before you go for any other dental professional who deals especially with any one area.
 The cavities and tooth caries are usually treated by general dentists who also do our regular checkups.